gnadnivek/gnadnivek.github.io/README.md

 Alexa skill we were creating allowed us to take user voice input, and store online.

-### Creating the Database

-Creation of the database was simple on the AWS website, navigating the DynamoDB page to create two separate tables.
-A table called, ListNames with a column for the Name.
-A table called, ItemNames with the columns for, Item name and list name.
-Using a second table with two columns including item name and list name, allowed for the minimization of tables we needed.
-This also allowed us to reference different items depending on the list the user placed it in.
-With this we created an external database to house the data users inputted.

 ### Alexa Skill

 On the Amazon Web Services (AWS) we used a service known as, Lambda.
 This